The Foundry Board

 Dina fell in love with The Flagstaff Foundry the first time she attended, where she witnessed an act that comprised sandwich-making to oboe music.
-Her mind was blown and she was hooked!
+Her mind was blown and she was hooked.
 As a lover of the performing arts and a performer herself, she is inspired by Foundry community and loves being involved.
-She serves as President of the Board, overseeing various business and administrative functions along with managing show tech.
-She loves the front and back of the house and has performed at the Foundry as well as producing several Foundry shows.
-She is the front woman for Flagstaff bands Rock Nine and F-Town Sound, and serves on the Board of Directors for the Flagstaff Music Festival.
+She serves as Chair of the Board and oversees various business and administrative functions along with producing the virtual shows.
+She loves the front and back of the house and has performed at the Foundry as well as managing production for several shows.
+Dina is the front woman for Flagstaff bands Rock Nine and F-Town Sound and serves on the Board of Directors for the Flagstaff Music Festival.
 She also hosts the PineStories Story Slam.

 A firm believer in love at first sight, Jeff stumbled into his first Foundry back in 2016 and he was smitten.
 With a background in administration and finance for several non-profit groups including support for foster/adopted children and those with chemical dependencies, Jeff hopes to be a helpful member on the board of this non-professional show that he loves so much!
 Jeff can be seen performing around town as one of the members of the Chomsky School of Business improv team.
 Jeff is eternally grateful for the Foundry and the beautiful people who make up this wonderful community!